Robert Downey Jr. Re-teams With Richard Linklater On Quack Doctor Movie

 — Screen Rant (@screenrant) February 13, 2017

 Apart from the Richard Linklater film and upcoming Marvel installments, Downey also has a couple of projects in the works.
-According to Variety, Downey is eager to get Sherlock Holmes 3 off the ground and last October a writers’ room was reported to have been set up to write the story for the Sherlock Holmes sequel.
-Another Variety article has also reported that Team Downey also has plans with HBO to produce a Perry Manson TV series, but so far there hasn’t been much updates surrounding this long-gestating project.
+According to Variety, Downey is eager to get Sherlock Holmes 3 off the ground, and last October, a writers’ room was reported to have been set up to write the story for the Sherlock Holmes sequel.
+Another Variety article has also reported that Team Downey also has plans with HBO to produce a Perry Manson TV series, but so far, there hasn’t been many updates surrounding this long-gestating project of Downey’s.

 [Featured Image by Christopher Polk/Getty Images]